shukriadams/discord-giveawaybot/README.md

 ## Hosting your bot

 You can host your bot on any internet-connected machine on which you can run the bot with Nodejs.

+    npm install
+    node index

+is all you need to setup/start it.
+I recommend a Linux host with PM2 to ensure your Node process stays up.

 ## Create a bot on Discord